openafs-contrib/afsbotcfg/README.md

 ## Setup

-Before running the playbook or the molecule tests, create a Python virtualenv and install the required Ansible and Molecule package versions in the virtualenv.
+Before running the playbook, create a Python virtualenv and install the required Ansible and Molecule package versions in the virtualenv.
 The `setup` make target is provided to create the virtual environment and install Ansible and Molecule packages in it.
 The buildbot is